tldr-pages/tldr/pages/linux/pacman4console.md

 > You play as Pacman (the `C`), avoid the ghosts (the `&`s), and collect all the pellets (the `*`s and `.`s).
 > More information: <https://github.com/YoctoForBeaglebone/pacman4console>.

-- Start a game at level 1:
+- Start a game at Level 1:

 `pacman4console`